Vilkija

 Vilkija is a town in the Kaunas district municipality, Lithuania.
 It is located 21 km north-west of Kaunas city municipality, right on the north side of the river Nemunas, the most important river in Lithuania.

 Etymology

 The exact origin of the town name is not known, but it is derived from the Lithuanian word vilkas (which means wolf).
-According to a legend, people who lived on the opposite side of Nemunas river heard the packs of wolves howling in the surroundings of the place where contemporary town is situated; since then, this land was called Vilkija and this name may have been derived from words vilkų gauja meaning a pack of wolves.
+According to a legend, people who lived on the opposite side of Nemunas river heard the packs of wolves howling in the surroundings of the place where the contemporary town is situated; since then, this land was called Vilkija and this name may have been derived from words vilkų gauja meaning a pack of wolves.

 Names in other languages include Wilki; ווילקי.